gpappu/cucumberJava/NOTES.md

 * For the test runner to execute, we use an annotation called @CucumberOptions which takes in the location of feature files and step definitions as arguments
 * The test runner class also requires to inherit properties from the AbstactTestNGCucumberTests to execute the feature file.

-## What is Cucumber Options?
-In layman language, @CucumberOptions are like property files or settings for your test.
-Basically @CucumberOptions enables us to do all the things that we could have done if we have used cucumber command line.
-This is very helpful and of utmost importance, if we are using IDE such eclipse only to execute our project.

-Following Main Options are available in Cucumber:
-- dryRun: Can be true or false.
-Default is false.
-Checks if the steps in the feature file has assocated stepDefinitions.
-- features: Used to set the location of the feature files
-- glue: used to set the location of the step definition file
-- tags: used to execute tests with the tag name provided
-- monochrome: set to see the test runner output in a more readable way.
-If set to true, everything is displayed in one color.
-If set to false, the console output is displayed in 2 colors.
-- format: used to set report formatters
-- strict: Will fail if there are undefined or pending steps

 ## Example of a Cucumber Test

 A cucumber test starts with creating a feature file that uses the following keywords: